ProFatXuanAll/language-model-playground/doc/source/quickstart.rst

 6. Generate Continual Text
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-We use :term:`pre-trained` :term:`language model` to generate continual text conditioned on given text segment "We are".
+We use :term:`pre-trained` :term:`language model` to generate continual text conditioned on given text segment ``I 'm on the highway to hell``.

 .. code-block:: shell